cateseymour/cateseymour/README.md

 💡 About Me: I am an ordained minister!
-Passionate about data analysis, behavioral science, and technology Experienced in R, Python, GIS, SPSS, and Qualtrics Background in research, finance, and digital marketing Love exploring live music, movies, hiking, and soccer
+Passionate about data analysis, behavioral science, and technology Experienced in R, Python, GIS, SPSS, and Qualtrics Background in psychology research, finance, and digital marketing Love exploring live music, movies, hiking, and soccer